RyanSieglerKX/PyKX_test/README.md

 - **Memory profiler limitations:**
   - Memory increments may be zero for highly efficient libraries or due to sampling granularity.
 - **Limitations:**
-  - Not a “cold start” benchmark (no process restart between runs).
+  - Not a “cold start” test (no process restart between runs).
   - Not measuring file scan or on-disk materialization.

 ---